 Interest Rate Risk.
-The prices of securities in general and fixed-income securities in particular tend to be sensitive to interest rate fluctuations.
-Increases in interest rates can result in significant declines in the prices of fixed-income securities.
+The prices of securities in general and bonds in particular tend to be sensitive to interest rate fluctuations.
+Increases in interest rates can result in significant declines in the prices of bonds.
 Securities with floating interest rates generally are less sensitive to interest rate changes but may decline in value if their interest rates do not rise as much, or as quickly, as interest rates in general.
-The negative impact on fixed income securities generally from rate increases, regardless of the cause, could be swift and significant, which could result in losses by the Fund, even if anticipated by the Adviser.
+The negative impact on bonds generally from rate increases, regardless of the cause, could be swift and significant, which could result in losses by the Fund, even if anticipated by the Adviser.
+Starting in 2022, the Federal Reserve began to increase interest rates in an effort to combat inflation, which has resulted in periods of volatility.